Diffusion-Based Audio Inpainting: INTRODUCTION

-In our previous study \cite{moliner2022solving}, the invertible Constant-Q Transform (CQT) was used with a diffusion model for solving inverse problems in audio \cite{moliner2022solving}.
+In our previous study \cite{moliner2022solving}, the invertible Constant-Q Transform (CQT) was used with a diffusion model to solve inverse problems in audio.
 This paper revisits the use of the CQT, proposing an improved neural network architecture operating in the transform domain using a small amount of signal redundancy.
 A diffusion model, built with a deep neural network, is first trained with audio material as an unconditional generator.
 During inference, the model is conditioned in a zero-shot manner to generate a plausible reconstruction of the missing segment.
-In comparison to state-of-the-art audio inpainting methods, the proposed algorithm retains high quality for longer gaps.
+In contrast to existing audio inpainting methods \cite{marafioti2019context, mokry2020audio, taubock2020dictionary}, the proposed diffusion model can restore gaps of arbitrary length, retaining high quality for longer gaps.